SR 1045-A10/A11 – St. Vincent Roadway

-In recognition of their expanding campus, St. Vincent College established a master plan for expansion.
+In recognition of their growing campus and increasing enrollment, St. Vincent College established a master plan for expansion.
 Part of this plan addressed mobility concerns for bicyclists, pedestrians, and motorized users.

 - Relocation of almost two miles of roadway